 For simplicity, let’s say that

-I carry out a simulation by generating 1,000 simulations with a given correlation between predictors and obtain their coefficients.
+I carry out a simulation by generating 1,000 data-sets with a specific correlation between predictors and obtain their coefficients.

 reps <- 1000